fraserharris/threading-extensions/README.md

     assert(st.stopped is True)

 # ExceptionThread
 Thread that propogates exceptions raised in the thread to the main context on `join`.
-To properly work, use the `run_with_exception` method in place of `run`.
+To properly work using the class method `run`, implement `run_with_exception` method instead.

-Example:
+Example using `run_with_exception`:

     class RaiseThread(ExceptionThread):
         def run_with_exception(self):